gianfaye/gianfaye-jekyll/bio.md

 #Bio

 Hi!
 My name is **Gian Faye**, a ( > 20 && < 25) y/o web geek from the Philippines.
 Although most people over the phone addresses me as a 'Sir', the hell I'm not.
-(I blame it on the deep dark tone of my voice.)
+(I blame it on the dark tone of my voice.)
 Now that you are cleared I'm not a 'Sir,' we can move on.

 ##Work

-I'm presently working as the web developer (and apparently webmaster) for [PULP Magazine](http://pulpmagazinelive.com), the premier music magazine of the Philippines and [PULP Live World Production](http://pulpliveworld.com) by which I developed (and maintain) three web projects and one mobile app dev't in progress.
+I'm presently working as the web developer (and apparently webmaster) for [PULP Magazine](http://pulpmagazinelive.com), the premier music magazine of the Philippines and [PULP Live World Production](http://pulpliveworld.com) by which I developed (and maintain) three web [projects](/projects) and one mobile app dev't in progress.

 In before PULP (from late 2011 to early 2012), I did web projects for [Innodan Pte.
 Ltd.](http://www.innodan.com/) which is based in Singapore.
 ##Education